wanghaisheng/responsive-landing-page-starter/content/blog/en/how-vonage-communications-apis-enable-21st-century-retail-experiences.md

 [UBS is predicting](https://www.cnbc.com/2022/04/13/ubs-50000-retail-store-closures-in-us-by-2026-after-pandemic-pause.html) 50,000 store closures in the U.S. alone over the next 5 years.
 So, the question is: how do you keep the doors open and customers coming?

-## Digital Engagement in Physical Spaces
+## Digital engagement in physical spaces

 As we saw, retail is facing major challenges with “showrooming”, diminishing foot traffic, supply chain disruptions and hiring issues.
 Digital communications are helping solve some of those challenges by enabling new experiences.